Xilinx/Vitis_Libraries/blas/docs/src/user_guide/L1/namespace_xf_linear_algebra_blas_compute.rst

 	*
 		- t_DataType

-		- the data type of the vector entries
+		- The data type of the vector entries.

 	*
 		- t_ParEntries

-		- the number of parallelly processed entries in the input vector
+		- The number of parallelly processed entries in the input vector.

 	*
 		- t_MaxRows

-		- the maximum size of buffers for output vector
+		- The maximum size of buffers for output vector.

 	*
 		- t_IndexType

-		- the datatype of the index
+		- The datatype of the index.

 	*
 		- t_MacType

-		- the datatype of the output stream
+		- The datatype of the output stream.

 	*
 		- p_m

-		- the number of rows of input matrix p_M
+		- The number of rows of input matrix p_M.

 	*
 		- p_alpha